trustedshops/trustedshops-android-sdk/README.md

 ## Authorization

-To use this SDK in your own mobile app Trusted Shops needs to authorize your app.
+To use this SDK in your own mobile app Trusted Shops needs to authorize your app.<br>
 Please contact us via [productfeedback@trustedshops.com](mailto:productfeedback@trustedshops.com) to get your apps authorized.

 ## Requirements